Rating: ***

 A surprising follow-up, Return to Cabin by The Lake continues the story of one Stanley Caldwell, a screenwriter-slash-serial killer who faked his own death the last time around he got too close on being captured.

-Now learning to disguise himself with cheap wigs and glue-on facial hair, Caldwell had now set his eyes on directing his own films after a few "pep talk" with one of his agents. (and soon, victim) Invading the set of a movie based on his own story, he murders his way to a directorial debut, but also finds himself in a predicament where his true identity is in risk of being exposed by relatives of past victims and even some of his own casts.
+Now learning to disguise himself with cheap wigs and glue-on facial hair, Caldwell sets his eyes on directing his own films this time after a few "pep talk" with one of his agents. (and soon, victim) Invading the set of a movie based on his own story, he murders his way to a directorial debut, but also finds himself in a predicament where his true identity is at risk of being exposed by relatives of past victims and even some of his own casts.
 In typical Caldwell fashion, he nonchalantly fixes these problems one by one, may it be through simple manipulation, or simply murder.

-Almost a drag, but thankfully had Nelson showcase an interesting serial killer with a now more personal mission to keep it from sinking any lower.
+Almost a drag, but thankfully has Nelson showcasing an interesting serial killer with a now more personal mission to keep it from sinking any lower.
 Not for everybody's taste, but I find it a worthwhile TV time-waster.

 Bodycount: